Liverpool Sound City: Arts

 Screenadelica is a large gig poster exhibition that has toured and exhibited across England, Europe and the world.
 It is essentially a 'pop up' gallery celebrating the art of the screen printed gig poster.
 The works include UK and international artists from the gig-poster 'scene'.
 These artists have full band and management support to design for The Pixies, DJ Shadow, Björk, The Cure, PJ Harvey, Brian Wilson, Kellis, Gogal Bordello and many more.
 The art works can be bought at an average price of £30 a piece.
 Screenadelica host a wide variety of styles promoting the bands that the artists love, inspired by the music they hear.

 Film

 As part of the Liverpool Sound City arts expansion program, films, music videos and shots have been encouraged presenting and demonstrating throughout the years.
 These come from variety of venues including FACT, Camp&Furnace and Tabac.

-LSC match day
+John Peel World Cup

-By partnering with Umbro, the festival also brings John Peel World Cup – a five-a-side football tournament.
-The teams made up of band members and industry professionals competed for the cup.
-Funds raised from the event go to the British Heart Foundation, in memory of John Peel, whose two great loves were music and Liverpool FC.
+Every year, the John Peel World Cup runs in conjunction with the Sound City festival.
+The five-a-side tournament stocks band members and music industry professionals into different teams.
+The funds that are acquired from the event go to the British Heart Foundation in memory of John Peel, the namesake of the tournament.